 It is also important to treat ourselves with kindness and to know when we need a break.
 It is not a crime to take our needs seriously.
 As the saying goes, you need to apply the oxygen mask to yourself first before you can save anyone else – and this is particularly true for parents.

-I’m sure you will have your own list but here are 20 easy suggestions to press the pause button in your life and to take some time out to reconnect with what’s important to you and your feelings – and to make sure you are treating both your mind and body with care.
+I’m sure you will have your own list but here are 20 easy self care hacks to press the pause button in your life and to take some time out to reconnect with what’s important to you and your feelings – and to make sure you are treating both your mind and body with care.

 1. Say no. Remind people that ‘no’ doesn’t necessarily mean ‘never’, but at the moment it means ‘not now’.